dymackenzie/wordbound/docs/Game_Specification.md

 - CombatRoom spawns one Enemy, enters Aura on proximity, shows a TypingChallenge, and allows purification via typing.
 - Seeds counter increments on purification and persists to a simple save file.

+- Player can control an avatar that moves around the room, has an Aura, and can activate a kill-aura by pressing Enter when enemies are inside the aura.
+ - Player can control an avatar that moves around the room, has an Aura, and can activate a kill-aura by pressing Enter when enemies are inside the aura.
+ - Activating the kill-zone triggers a short cinematic: the camera smoothly zooms in on the player, global time slows (configurable timescale), and a TypingChallenge is instantiated above the targeted enemy; an Aura timer UI (clockwise arc) starts and letters typed extend the timer.
+If the aura timer expires the player receives damage and the cinematic ends.

 ## 5. System Components & Contracts

 Below are the core systems, their responsibilities, public APIs, and signals.
 Use Godot signals and small method contracts to decouple.